nichitaa/notifyx/acai/README.md

-# Acai
+# Acai (Gateway)

-Gateway build on top of Phoenix Channels that will broadcast notifications and act as a Gateway, connecting user requests with dedicated services
+Gateway build on top of Phoenix Channels that will broadcast notifications, connecting user requests with dedicated services